douglaslab/mpp/software.markdown

 ---
 layout: page
 title: "Software"
-subheading: Useful software members of our organistion use or maintain.
+subheading: Useful software members of our organization use or maintain.
 body_class: software
 published: true
 ---